 In March 2010 a Combined Heat and Power (CHP) plant was installed that provided 2.8MW continuous electrical output, plus 1.4 tonnes per hour of steam.
 The CHP now provides 2/3rds of the site’s on-going power requirements, drastically reducing the amount of electricity required from the national electricity grid network.
 It also generates 20% of the site’s steam heating demand.

 Benefits of Combined Heat and Power

 In principle, onsite generation of power is much more efficient than using electricity imported from the grid when waste heat can be used locally.
-Another benefit is that electrical distribution losses in transmitting power cross country can be avoided.
+The CHP plant does this by recovering the heat generated by the engines through a waste heat boiler.

-Recovering this energy is how utilisation of on-site CHP is more efficient than consuming electricity provided from a power station.
+Recovering this energy makes on-site CHP much more efficient than consuming electricity provided from a power station.
 Up to 2/3rds of the energy used in a power station is lost usually in a cloud of steam seen rising from their cooling towers.
-Recovering the heat from local CHP plants offsets the amount of gas that would normally have been required to fire the boilers and as a result reduces the actual emissions of CO2, NOx, SOx, etc that would have otherwise been emitted to provide the site with the same amount of energy.
+Recovering the heat from local CHP plants offsets the amount of gas and as a result reduces the actual emissions of CO2, NOx, SOx, etc that would have otherwise been emitted to provide the site with the same amount of energy.

 Improvements Delivered at Avlon